abinongbey/Bey-Ddos/README.md

 # Hi I am Abinong Bey can say a script kiddie too 😅😅
+# i am a new hacker who entered the world of hacking to be a blue hat hacker 😎😎
 I made this tool for myself to use but if u got this tool, use it wisely
 # Bey-DdoS<h1 style="color:red" align="center">What is Bey-DdoS tool?</h1>
 <div>